-National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birth weight, 2013 Proportion of babies born of low birth weight, 2013 Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+National Indigenous Reform Agreement: PI 07- Proportion of babies born of low birth weight, 2015 Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birth weight, 2013 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: PI 07-Proportion of babies born of low birth weight, 2013 METEOR identifier: 484305 Registration status: Indigenous, Superseded 13/12/2013 Description: The incidence of low birth weight among live-born babies, of mothers by Indigenous status.
+National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birth weight, 2015 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: PI 07-Proportion of babies born of low birth weight, 2015 METEOR identifier: 579076 Registration status: Indigenous, Superseded 18/11/2015 Description: The incidence of low birth weight among live-born babies, of mothers by Indigenous status, and among live-born babies by Indigenous status.
 Rationale: Low birth weight is associated with increased risk of poor health and death during infancy and increased prevalence of a number of chronic diseases in adulthood.
 Low birth weight is a particular issue for Indigenous Australians.
-Indicator set: National Indigenous Reform Agreement (2013) Indigenous, Superseded 13/12/2013 Outcome area: Indigenous children are born and remain healthy Indigenous, Standard 21/07/2010 Data quality statement: National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birth weight, 2013 QS Indigenous, Superseded 25/06/2014 Collection and usage attributes Computation description:
+Indicator set: National Indigenous Reform Agreement (2015) Indigenous, Superseded 18/11/2015 Outcome area: Indigenous children are born and remain healthy Indigenous, Standard 21/07/2010 Data quality statement: National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birthweight, 2015, Quality Statement Indigenous, Superseded 07/02/2017 Collection and usage attributes Computation description:

 Rates are calculated for Indigenous and non-Indigenous.
 Rate ratios and rate differences are calculated for Indigenous: non-Indigenous.
-For variability bands: variability bands are to be calculated for rates (single year data and for national data for 3 years combined) using the standard method (see definition below).
-For trends: percentage change and statistical significance of change is to be calculated (required for CRC reporting).
+For variability bands: variability bands are to be calculated for rates (single year data and for total data for 3 years combined) using the standard method (see definition below).
+For trends: percentage change and statistical significance of change is to be calculated (required for reporting of progress over time).
 Presentation:

 Number, rate per 100 infants (percentage), rate ratio, rate difference and variability bands.
 'Low birth weight' is defined as less than 2,500 grams.
 Excludes multiple births and stillbirths.
 Analysis by state/territory is based on the usual residence of the mother.
-Excludes Australian non-residents of external territories and where state/territory of residence was not stated.
+Excludes non-residents of external territories and where state/territory of residence was not stated.
 Definitions: